PaloAltoNetworks/multicloud-automation-lab/docs/02-deploy/deploy-aws.rst

 Confirm firewall bootstrap completion
 -----------------------------------------
-SSH into the firewall with the folloring credentials.
+SSH into the firewall with the following credentials.

 - **Username:** ``admin``
 - **Password:** ``Ignite2019!``